Introduction-to-Programming-OSOWSKI/Midpoint/README.md

 # **Midpoint**

 ## **Assignment Description**
-Given an int x and an int y, find the midpoint between x and y using a method called midpoint.
+Create a method called midpoint() that find the midpoint between a given int x and a given int y.
 Assume that x < y always.

 ## **Example**